alexchalyy/News/README.md

 # Back End

 Mongodb and mongoose were used for database.
-Node was used to run the website on Heroku.
+Node and express were used to run the website on Heroku.
 API routes were created using axios.
 Cheerio npm package was used to scrape NY Times web site.